 For Students Requiring Sponsorship

-Students who are receiving GW sponsorship for the F-1 student visa must document that they have sufficient funds to support their studies in order to receive an I-20 form for submission with their visa application to the U.S. Consulate, by submitting the Visa Application and Financial Certificate.
+Students who are receiving GW sponsorship for the F-1 student visa must document that they have sufficient funds to support their studies in order to receive an I-20 form for submission with their visa application to the U.S. Consulate, by submitting the Visa Application and Financial Certificate (PDF).
 GW will sponsor student visas for full-time study in the General Study program.

 For Students with Sponsorship by Other Universities